AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

 ---
-title: Migration planning guide Adobe Analytics to Customer Journey Analytics
+title: Plan your migration from Adobe Analytics to Customer Journey Analytics to Customer Journey Analytics
 description: Plan your migration from Adobe Analytics to Customer Journey Analytics
 role: Admin